Dubai driver's cruise control fails on Sheikh Zayed Road, saved by police

 A driver whose vehicle's cruise control unexpectedly malfunctioned on Dubai's busiest highway was rescued by police patrols.
 The driver had called the emergency number 999, requesting assistance after his vehicle failed to respond as he was cruising on the Sheikh Zayed Road towards Abu Dhabi.

-Police patrols reached the driver's vehicle in just a “matter of minutes”.
+Police patrols reached the driver's vehicle in just a "matter of minutes", the police said Sunday.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-"Traffic patrols that were dispatched to Sheikh Zayed Road spotted the vehicle past the Expo Bridge.
+"Traffic patrols spotted the vehicle past the Expo Bridge.
 Given the vehicle's immense danger on the high-speed road, the patrols quickly secured the area around it and activated warning signs for other motorists.

 ALSO READ: